MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 ### Editor options

 Use the `Retain in Editor` option in the Acrylic Layer Manager component to leave the acrylic layers enabled when the app is not playing.
+> [!Note]
-This option only works with the Copy Framebuffer capture method.
+> This option only works with the Copy Framebuffer capture method.

 ### Platform-specific settings